 All desiccant dryers work using the principle of adsorption, which is the process by which water vapor is removed from the compressed air being dried.
-All desiccant material types are adversely affected by oil, aerosols, dirt, rust, scale and liquid water.
-If contaminated the desiccant material will lose its adsorption proprieties.
-Moreover during operation, the desiccant releases solid particles (as fine powder) that are particularly abrasive and can be extremely damaging to downstream components and users.
+All desiccant material types are adversely affected by contaminants including oil, aerosols, dirt, rust, scale and liquid water.
+If contaminated, the desiccant material will lose its adsorption proprieties.

+During normal operation, the desiccant will release a small ammount of dust (as fine powder) that is particularly abrasive and can be extremely damaging to downstream components and users.

-For this reason, it is highly recommended that the dryer is equipped with two high-efficiency CLEARPOINT[®] filters:
+For this reason, it is highly recommended that the dryer is equipped with two high-efficiency CLEARPOINT® filters:

-- + 0.01 micron filtration grade coalescing pre-filter with differential pressure gauge and either a float drain or BEKOMAT[®] - + 1.0 micron filtration grade particulate post-filter (differential gauge optional) and with a manual drain.
+- + 0.01 micron filtration grade coalescing pre-filter with differential pressure gauge and either a float drain or BEKOMAT® - + 1.0 micron filtration grade particulate post-filter (differential gauge optional) and with a manual drain.

-3.4 Flow Diagram
+3.4 Flow Diagram (Note: refer to P&ID in Appendix, if applicable)

-(NOTE: see P&ID in appendix for detailed information)

 Number Name

 1 Inlet Valve (Normally Open)

 2 Purge Exhaust Valve (Normally Closed)

 3 Exhaust Silencer

 4 Outlet Check Valves

 5 Pressure Relief Valve

 6 Purge Control Valve

 7 BEKOMAT Zero Loss Drain

-8 Solenoid Valve Block Assemby

 Number Name

+8 Solenoid Block

 9 Pilot Air Filter and Regulator

 10 Vessel Pressure Gauge

 11 Dew Point Sensor (Optional)

 12 Energy Management System %RH

 13 Pre-filter with Float Drain

 14 Post-filter with Manual Drain

-15 Tube Check Valve

-16 Desiccant Screen